 Shared branding elements were carried consistently across both platforms so the experience felt unified, even as interaction respected platform norms.

-The design process was iterative and deliberately structured around small, focused feature sets.
+The design process was structured around focused feature sets.

 Early in the project, I shifted from live review meetings to recorded walkthroughs explaining design decisions in detail.
 This change proved especially effective for our internationally distributed team, reducing interruptions, preventing derailment, and significantly improving feedback quality.
 Stakeholders responded positively, and trust increased as rationale and intent were clearly documented.

-The app has not yet launched and is currently in development handoff.
-While quantitative metrics are not available, several meaningful outcomes have already emerged:
+As design concludes and development begins, quantitative metrics are not yet available.
+However, several meaningful outcomes have already emerged:

 With more time, I would explore: